Courses

 PREREQ: Approval of the Child Development Department ADVISE: ESL 186 or placement in ESL 188 or readiness for college-level English

 Supervised fieldwork in diverse public elementary schools.
 Practical classroom experiences linking theory and practice, professionalism and comprehensive understanding of elementary school children and various roles of adults.
 Assessment and curriculum emphasized, as students design, implement and evaluate experiences for development and learning for elementary school children.
-One unit of credit is earned for each 60 hours of unpaid, or 75 hours of paid work.
+One unit of credit is earned for 54 hours of unpaid or paid work.

 CSU